Supermarket shakeup: No quick relief in sight at the checkout

 Raglan Food Company co-owner Latesha Randall said the latest measures "can't happen soon enough in my opinion".

-Meanwhile, the two dominant supermarket companies put a brave face on the announcements.
+Meanwhile, the two dominant supermarket companies put a brave face on after the announcements.

 Spencer Sonn, managing director of Woolworths NZ, which operates Countdown stores, said the company supported both a grocery commissioner and a grocery code of conduct.